Cloud-Code-Academy/salesforce-stripe-payment-processing-dumb-team-name/README.md

 # Salesforce-Stripe Payment Processing Integration
 ## 🚀 Features
+Outbound Integration:

--Instant synchronization for Customer and Subscription data from Salesforce to Stripe
+- Instant synchronization for Customer and Subscription data from Salesforce to Stripe
+- Synchronization of Customer, Subscription, and Payment data from Stripe to Salesforce
 - Trigger-based updates whenever a record changes in Salesforce
 - Queueable Apex implementation for reliable callouts
 - Error handling and logging for failed sync attempts
 - Extensible design to add more fields or functionality later

+Inbound Integration:

+- Synchronization of Customer, Subscription, and Payment data from Stripe to Salesforce
+- Webhooks at Stripe listen for customer, subscription, and payment events
+- SHA-256 hash verification ensures data integrity and authenticity
+- Strategies dynamically select the class to handle payloads based on event type
+- Queueable Apex for asynchronous callouts and processing
+- Finalizer implementation with 5 automatic retries on failure
+- Error handling and logging via Nebula Logger
+- Nightly batch sync job to reconcile payment data

+Nightly Sync:

+- Automated nightly execution using Schedulable Apex
+- Batch Apex processing for bulk updates of customer payment data
+- Retrieves new and updated accounts from Salesforce for processing
+- Callouts to Stripe to fetch the latest customer and payment information
+- Updates Salesforce records with accurate Stripe data
+- Configurable via Named Credentials for secure API authentication
+- Easily scheduled and managed from Salesforce Setup

 ## Setup Instructions